KhaledAhmed2004/react-redux-setUp/reduxToolkit.md

    - Subscribed components re-render or update their content to reflect the new state.
      For example, a shopping cart component updates to display the new item.

-7. **Slice:**
-  -A slice in Redux Toolkit is like a small section or part of the big "state" of your app.
-Imagine your app’s state is a big pie, and each slice of the pie is responsible for managing a specific feature or data.
-For example:

-    -A userSlice might handle everything about the user (name, email, etc.).
-    -A cartSlice might handle the shopping cart (items, total price, etc.).

----

 ### Summary of Redux Flow